 - How many products or services do you offer?
 What is the architecture of these products?

-The second P of the marketing mix is place—where and how people buy your product.
-Out of the four Ps, this is probably the one that has changed the most, especially with the rise of the internet.
+Next we have place—where and how people buy your product.
+Out of the four Ps, this is probably the one that has changed the most over the years, especially with the rise of the internet—but that doesn’t mean it’s no longer important.
 A few examples of places consumers can buy products and services include:

 - Retail locations